libevent/libevent/README.md

 ## Autoconf

-To build libevent, type
+To build Libevent, type

      $ ./configure && make

- (If you got libevent from the git repository, you will first need to run the included "autogen.sh" script in order to generate the configure script.)
+ (If you got Libevent from the git repository, you will first need to run the included "autogen.sh" script in order to generate the configure script.)